vdsm/virtual-dsm/readme.md

     If you want to assign an individual IP address to the container, you can create a macvlan network as follows:

     ```
-    $ docker network create -d macvlan \
+    docker network create -d macvlan \
         --subnet=192.168.0.0/24 \
         --gateway=192.168.0.1 \
         --ip-range=192.168.0.100/28 \
         -o parent=eth0 vdsm
     ```

-    Be sure to modify the values to match your local subnet.
+    Be sure to modify these values to match your local subnet.

     Once you have created the network, modify the container's configuration in your compose file as follows: